MachinesWhoLearn/workshops/2016-2017 Meetings/03.classification_competition/README.md

 Once you are happy with your classifier, you can "dump" it into a pickled file using `joblib.dump()`.
-Please name your pickled model `[team-name].pkl` and send it as an attachement to mwluw@uw.edu.
+Please name your pickled model `[team-name].pkl` and send it as an attachment to <mwluw@uw.edu>.
 You can pick your team name :smile:.
 Good luck!